danwjoyce/chronosig-www/content/authors/pp/_index.md

 ---
 # Display name
-title: Suchith Shetty
+title: Dr Peter Phiri

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research and Data Information Analyst
+role: Research & Development Manager

 # Organizations/Affiliations
 organizations: